 Best cable machines for home gyms in 2026

-If you’ve spent any time training with free weights at home, you already know the gap.
-Barbell and dumbbell work is great, but cables give you constant tension through the full range of motion, and they open up dozens of exercises that are awkward or impossible with dumbbells alone.
-A cable machine was the single best addition I made to my home gym after a rack and barbell.
+Barbell and dumbbell work covers most of what I need, but cables give you constant tension through the full range of motion and open up dozens of exercises that are awkward or impossible with free weights.
+The cable machine ended up being the best addition I made to my home gym after the rack and barbell.

 Types of cable machines